andormade/andor.cool/_pages/aflordepiel.md

 location: 'Zandvoort, Netherlands'
 ---

-A Flor de Piel is an experimental post-porn short film shot entirely on an analog 35mm rangefinder camera.
+A Flor de Piel is an experimental short film in the post-porn genre, which was entirely shot using an analog 35mm rangefinder camera.

-The title is a Spanish idiomatic expression that literally translates to “like the flower of skin“.
-The phrase conveys an overt display of emotion.
-It is similar to the English expression of “wearing one&apos;s heart on one&apos;s sleeve“.
+The film's title is a Spanish idiom that literally means “like the flower of skin“.
+The expression refers to the outward display of one's emotions and is similar to the English phrase “wearing one&apos;s heart on one&apos;s sleeve“.

 {% include video.liquid id:"aflordepiel_4k.mp4" %}